elastic/crawler/docs/RELEASING.md

 # Releasing

+This doc is a reference for Elastic employees.
+Non-Elastic users can not publish a release.

 The version scheme we use is **MAJOR.MINOR.PATCH** and stored in the [product_version](../product_version) file at the root of this repository.
 Open Crawler follows its own release versioning and does not follow the Elastic stack unified release schedule or versioning.

-## How to release
+## How to publish a Docker image

 Releasing is done entirely through Buildkite.
-The Open Crawler build can be found here: https://buildkite.com/elastic/crawler-docker-build-publish
+The Open Crawler build job is named `crawler-docker-build-publish`.

-Builds will only run from a versioned branch.

 Build steps: